 Visit the town of Madaba, which has some of the finest Byzantine mosaics in the world.
 Arrive in the early evening at Wadi Musa, our base for exploring Petra.

 Wind your way through the Siq, a narrow, 1km-long (.6 mi) gorge flanked by soaring 80m-high (262 ft) sandstone walls.
 Take in the astounding colours and patterns of the rock, and, at the end of this passage, catch your first glimpse of Al-Khazneh, the famed treasury of Petra.
 Spend the morning exploring this famed site with your guide.
 The guide will give a brief history of the city, which the Nabateans carved from the living rock of the surrounding mountains.
 The site is large so please be prepared for a lot of walking over sand and rocks.
 Pace yourself, stay hydrated and be sure to have proper walking/hiking shoes.

 After breakfast, drive to Wadi Rum, a vast, silent landscape of ancient riverbeds and the largest and most magnificent of Jordan's desert landscapes.
-Spend the night is a comfortable desert camp; The authentic goat-wool tent combines traditional Bedouin living with modern amenities including full ensuite.
-Each tent is outfitted with sheets, pillows, a raised bed, towels, electricity and thick covers against the desert cold.
+Spend the night in a simple, but comfortable desert camp; The authentic goat-wool tent provides a glimpse into traditional Bedouin living.
+Each tent has ensuite and is outfitted with sheets, pillows, a raised bed, towels, electricity and thick covers against the desert cold.
 While the accommodation is simple, it is quite comfortable and offers a truly unique experience.

 At 423m (1,388 ft) below sea level, the shores of the Dead Sea are at the lowest land elevation on Earth.
 The sea is named because its salinity is so high (up to nine times that of the world's oceans) that only a few microorganisms can live in its waters.

 Check-out time from the hotel is normally mid-morning, but luggage storage facilities are available.
-We also encourage you to book a few additional nights to relax and take advantage of the stunning natural surroundings.
+We also encourage you to book a few additional nights if you want more time to explore the city.

 Trusted by travellers since 1979